 Are you a string student looking for a challenging atmosphere where you can have fun and improve your skills?
 Join us this summer for the SMI String Camp at BGSU and meet many string players just like you!
-As a violin, viola, cello or bass player, you will receive individual guidance from members of the renowned string faculty at BGSU.
+As a violin, viola, cello or bass player, you will receive individual guidance from our talented faculty and guests.
 Each student is assigned to one of two chamber orchestras, one for intermediate and one for advanced students.
-A typical day includes ensembles, an individual lesson, guest artist and faculty performances, and electives such as theory, ear training, yoga, or swimming.
+A typical day includes rehearsals and coaching of small ensembles, improvisation, an individual lesson, technique classes, performances by faculty and staff, and recreation time.
 Students will have the opportunity to perform in the final orchestra concert and/or with smaller ensembles.

 Honors String Quartet:

 Advanced students are encouraged to apply for the Honors String Quartet, two violins, one viola, and one cello, who will receive specialized coaching with our faculty, and a full scholarship, including housing and meals.